 Not at First.
 Though we will use apples that are grown organically, some of the orchards we source the apples from do not have organic certification.
 As a lifetime member of the Oregon Tilth, I am personally committed to organic agriculture and hope to achieve organic certification for Cider Riot! within 5 years.

 No. Kickstarter prohibits giving alcohol as backer rewards.

 I think I'm allowed to say that if you pledge an amount that gets you a VIP invite to the Cider RiotTakes to the Streets release party, let's just say it will be a celebratory atmosphere and you shouldn't expect a big bartab at the end of the night.

-Cider Riot! thank you postcard- We appreciate your support!Estimated delivery:Add $1 USD to ship outside the US
+Cider Riot! thank you postcard- We appreciate your support!Estimated delivery:Ships anywhere in the world

 8 backers Limited (13 left of 21)

-The "Hardcore:" Because you rock!
 A Cider Riot! denim punk vest (specify blue or black) with a screened back rocker, and front patch.
 Don't forget to tell us your size (S-XXL).
-Plus a VIP invite to the "Takes to the Streets" release party in May of 2014.Estimated delivery:Add $15 USD to ship outside the US
+Plus a VIP invite to the "Takes to the Streets" release party in May of 2014.Estimated delivery:Ships anywhere in the world

 3 backers Limited (3 left of 6)

 Because like Joe Hill your name will be known in song and story at Cider Riot!